 I really love the coating on these almonds.
-The combination of fresh rosemary and chili powder, cumin and coriander make them really savoury.
+The combination of fresh rosemary, chili powder, cumin and coriander make them really savoury.
 The touch of cayenne in the recipe gives them just the right amount of heat.
 The maple syrup adds a touch of sweetness and makes these almonds irresistible.